November 23, 2022 | Ladman Studios | Guides

 An associate photographer, commonly found in the wedding industry, is a part of a team of photographers that work for a specific studio.
 These photographers may be friends or individuals with whom the lead photographer has networked in the industry.
 It’s important to note that not all associate photographers are created equal.
 Still, a reputable studio will have a strong team of shooters with a consistent style.

 Having an engagement session, even if it’s not a top priority, is an excellent way to do two things.
-One, it’s a much needed date night for the two of you.
+One, it’s a much needed fun date night for the two of you away from all that wedding planning.
 You get to have some fun and blow off that wedding planning stress.
 Two, you get to know your photographer and build a working relationship before your wedding day.

 If you are looking to see just how many hours of coverage you might need, head over to my blog below.